Paul Babeu

 Paul Raymond Babeu (pronounced BAB-you; born February 3, 1969) is an American law enforcement officer, politician and member of the Republican Party who was sheriff of Pinal County, Arizona, from January 1, 2009, to January 1, 2017.
-He was Pinal County's first Republican sheriff.
+He was Pinal County's first Republican and first openly gay sheriff.

-Babeu ran for Arizona's 4th congressional district in the 2012 elections to the United States House of Representatives but withdrew and came out as gay after a personal controversy.
-He became the Republican nominee for Arizona's 1st congressional district in the 2016 elections after winning the primary on August 30, 2016.
-He was defeated in the general election by Democrat Tom O'Halleran.
+In 2012, Babeu ran to represent Arizona's 4th congressional district in the United States House of Representatives, challenging incumbent Republican Paul Gosar in the primary, but withdrew after he was accused of being lovers with an illegal immigrant.
+He later came out as gay, and successfully sought re-election as sheriff instead.
+In 2016, he was the Republican nominee for Arizona's 1st congressional district, losing to Democrat Tom O'Halleran.

 Early life and education

 Babeu was born on February 3, 1969, in North Adams, Massachusetts, to Raymond and Helen Babeu.
 Raymond Babeu was a longtime employee of the area's electric utility who was also active in local politics.
 Paul Babeu was the tenth of eleven children born into the family.
 Babeu has spoken of being molested for several years as a child by at least two Catholic priests, including Richard R. Lavigne.

 Babeu holds an associate degree in law enforcement from the Arizona Law Enforcement Academy.
 He also holds a bachelor's degree in history and political science from Massachusetts College of Liberal Arts and a summa cum laude master of public administration from American International College.